XANi/go-yamlcfg/README.md

 * no readable file in config file list
 * first file found was unparseable

+## Templating parsed config (env, secrets etc.)

+Adding method `GetSecret(string) string` to a struct enables template parsing via `text/template` before parsing the YAML

+Aside from standard `text/template` functions additional ones are available:

+* `{{ secret "secretname"}}` will call `GetSecret("secretname") string` method on the config struct.
+  Connect any serial retrieval there.
+The method should report errors separately as there is not really sensible way to push errors up
+* `{{ env "USER"}}` will call `os.Getenv`

+Both outputs are string only so lack of key should be signalled with empty string if you want to base config logic on it.
+But do try to avoid making config into an application, this is not a library for that and this function is designed so loading vars from k8s or environment is easier.

+**Be warned**, the value is inserted into raw text of YAML so it is entirely possible to have undesirable config injected via ENV (if say it contains newlines), so it should only be used when inputs are secure.

 ## Partial config parsing

 If you need to have more flexible config format, say a plugin list with each plugin having its own separate config definition,